 Number of Wash Cycles | Five |

-If you want a dishwasher that can better deliver dry dishes after the cycle, this is one to consider.
-This dishwasher has a heat dry option and an extended option, so you can add drying time for the best results possible.
+If you want a dishwasher to better deliver dry dishes after the cycle, this is one to consider.
+This dishwasher has a heat dry option and an extended option so that you can add drying time for the best results possible.
+And it only takes 14 minutes!

-Its stainless steel interior helps with drying too since it doesn’t absorb moisture.
+Its stainless steel interior helps with drying, too, since it doesn’t absorb moisture.
 There is also a drying bar with tabs to remove moisture from glasses.
-So when you next open your dishwasher, you’re less likely to see spots of water everywhere.
+So when you next open your dishwasher, you’re less likely to see water spots everywhere.

 What We Like

-You’ll see on the front control panel that there are a wide range of cycle options.
-You have your five main washing cycles: Express Wash, Normal, ProWash, Rinse, Tough.
-But you also have other programmes such as Extended Heat Dry, 4 Hour Delay, Heated Dry, Hi-Temp Wash, and Sani Rinse.
+You’ll see a wide range of cycle options on the front control panel.
+You have your five main washing cycles: Express Wash, Normal, ProWash, Rinse, and Tough.
+But you also have other programs such as Extended Heat Dry, 4-Hour Delay, Heated Dry, Hi-Temp Wash, and Sani Rinse.

 What We Don't Like

-This dishwasher only has one option for a delayed start and that is four hours.
-While it’s better than nothing, it’s a bit annoying if you want to customize your cycle start times a bit more flexibly.
+This dishwasher only has one option for a delayed start, and that is four hours.
+While it’s better than nothing, it’s annoying if you want to customize your cycle start times more flexibly.

 Product Specs